lrchnnng/forestfest/README.md

 ## Features
 **Line up Images**
   * I had originally added a grayscale filter to artist info cards which would be removed when you hover over each individual card colourising the image.
 I have since removed it on the mobile size as the hover feature does not work with mobile devices.
+  * I added an underline text decoration feature to anchor elements for mobile devices to show the artist name has a clickable link, this underline is removed on devices larger than mobile and the text colour will change when the user hovers over it.
 ---

 ## Technologies Used